 - Eye discharge that is thick and green

-If your veterinarian determines your Chihuahua is suffering from dry eye, he or she will likely order eye lubricating drop or medication designed to stimulate tear production.
+If your veterinarian determines your Chihuahua is suffering from dry eye, he or she will likely order eye lubricating drops or medication designed to stimulate tear production.
 In addition, you can gently wipe your Chihuahua’s eyes with a warm washcloth several times a day, especially after they have woken up.
 While it may not seem like a serious condition, dry eyes do have the potential to cause permanent damage or blindness if left untreated.

 Foreign Object in Eye